 Security can be implemented on different layers in a cloud deployment, and having a strict security policy enforced by multiple systems is strongly recommended.
-This guide contains an overview of security systems readily available on the Pan-Net cloud.
+This guide contains an overview of security systems readily available on the DT Cloud Services cloud.

 A security group consists of a set of filter rules defining which ports to allow traffic on, where all incoming traffic initially is blocked.
 The rules in security groups defines allowed inbound (ingress) or outbound (egress) traffic based on network addresses and ports.
 No traffic can be received by an instance unless a security group rule explicitly allows it.

 By default, egress traffic is allowed on all ports, all ingress traffic is blocked and rules are defined to allow certain ingress traffic only.
 This strategy decreases the lookup workload on the Compute node.

 The a security group called "default" is created at instance initiation, and it cannot be deleted.
 It is good practice not to edit the default security group, but define separate new security groups (that is, lists of IP filter rules) for different roles of the instances, such as front-end servers, back-end servers, database servers, etc.

 For each new functionality or interface added to an instance, it will likely be necessary to adjust its security group rules.
 The rules should also be updated when an interface or role is removed or changed.